Scant relief for U.S. aluminum users from removal of Rusal sanctions

 LONDON (Reuters) - U.S. plans to remove sanctions on Russian aluminum giant Rusal (0486.HK) will be of limited benefit to consumers in the United States where tariffs on aluminum imports mean producers still need much higher prices to incentivize shipments.

-The U.S. Treasury has said it would lift sanctions on Rusal this month after a restructuring that reduces tycoon Oleg Derpaska’s stake in parent company EN+ (ENPLq.L) to below 50 percent.
+The U.S. Treasury has said it would lift sanctions on Rusal this month after a restructuring that reduces tycoon Oleg Deripaska’s stake in parent company EN+ (ENPLq.L) to below 50 percent.

 Rusal, however, supplied only around 10 percent of the U.S. market in 2017.
 Canada with a more than 50 percent share is the largest supplier, and all producers still face 10 percent taxes on shipments to the United States.